Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 genezio deploy
 ```

 This will deploy the project to the cloud and make it accessible on the internet.
-You can continue to manage, test, update and monitor your project from the {{< external-link link="https://app.genez.io/dashboard" >}}genezio dashboard{{< /external-link >}}.
+You can continue to manage, test, update and monitor your project from the {{< external-link link="https://app.genez.io/dashboard" >}}DeployApps dashboard{{< /external-link >}}.

 ## Create more complex emails